 IDERA SQL Inventory Manager gathers information that allows you to determine your SQL Server licensing requirements.
-The SQL Licensing view shows information like the instance version, edition, host computer name, CPU name, number of logical and physical processors, and whether the server is virtual.
+The SQL Licensing by Instance view shows information like the instance version, edition, host computer name, CPU name, number of logical and physical processors, and whether the server is virtual.
 If your instance is using core licensing, this area also displays the number of sockets and cores, the core factor, and possible number of core licenses (number of cores multiplied by the core factor), whether this instance is fully licensed with SA, and a timestamp of the most recent change to the displayed information.
-To access this view, go to the Instances tab, and then click SQL Licensing.
+To access this view, go to the Instances tab, and then select SQL Licensing by Instance.